HappySeaFox/sail/FAQ.md

 [save-features]

 # ';'-separated list of what the image codec can actually write.
-# Can be empty if the image codec cannot write images.
+# Can be empty if the image codec cannot save images.
 #
 # Possible values:
-#    STATIC      - Can write static images.
+#    STATIC      - Can save static images.
-#    ANIMATED    - Can write animated images.
+#    ANIMATED    - Can save animated images.
-#    MULTI-PAGED - Can write multi-paged (but not animated) images.
+#    MULTI-PAGED - Can save multi-paged (but not animated) images.
-#    META-DATA   - Can write image meta data like JPEG comments or EXIF.
+#    META-DATA   - Can save image meta data like JPEG comments or EXIF.
-#    INTERLACED  - Can write interlaced images.
+#    INTERLACED  - Can save interlaced images.
-#    ICCP        - Can write embedded ICC profiles.
+#    ICCP        - Can save embedded ICC profiles.
 #
 features=STATIC;META-DATA;INTERLACED;ICCP